Larambha College

 Larambha College is situated in the Larambha village of Bargarh district in Odisha, India.
 It is affiliated with Sambalpur University.

-The college was established by Dr. Brajamohan Panda in the year 1956.
+The college was established by Dr. Braja Mohan Panda in the year 1956.
 The college is located at a distance of 0.75 km from State highway of Godbhaga-Sonepur that joins National Highway No 6 at Godbhaga which is 7.5 km away from Larambha.

 Originally a science college, the college now offers courses in humanities, Physics, Chemistry, Zoology, Botany, Mathematics, Economics, Political science, History and Oriya language.
 It also houses a higher secondary section.

 The college has NCC and NSS (National Service Scheme) sections.
 Hostel facilities are available for residential both male and female students.
 A well furnished play ground is also there.

 The college has been accredited as B+ by National Assessment and Accreditation Council (NAAC).
 It has also been awarded Prakruti Mitra award by the State Government of Odisha.